fungos34/auto_condition_screening/README.md

 ![Flow Diagram](docs/flow_diagram.png)

 ## Experimental Parameters
+The possibility to set all experimental parameters gives you full flexibility to modify the experiments to your specific needs.

-Before starting the experimental parameters need to be set to your specific use case.
+Therefore before running the script, the experimental parameters need to be set properly to your specific use case.
 Therefore open the run.py file.

 For Running experiments be sure to set and specify the ports properly.